-KEEP THEM BUSY THIS SUMMER:
+KEEP THEM BUSY IN SUMMER: From Sam, Margie, Jason …

 - Sky Zone Trampoline Park – in doors, trampoline place.
 Kids will get worn out and you stay in the AC.
 Only downside is it gets loud for the spectators.